Christie Hefner: Philanthropy

+Her non-profit work includes Rush University Center (Trustee/Member), Springboard Enterprises (Advisory Board Member), Center for American Progress Action (Director/Member Audit Committee), Better Government Association (Civic Advisory Committee), and Press Forward (Steering Committee).

 Personal life

 Hefner married former Illinois state senator William A. Marovitz, a real estate developer and attorney, in 1995.
 They divorced in 2013 and have no children.
 Marovitz was sued by the U.S. Securities and Exchange Commission for allegedly using inside information to trade illegally in shares of Playboy.
 In 2011, he settled out of court for $168,352.

 She lives in Chicago and has one brother, David, a computer systems analyst.
 She also has two half-brothers, Cooper and Marston, from her father's marriage to Kimberley Conrad.